junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "You both stole from me!"
 Crowley throws Naomi aside, facing Metatron, reaching out in a posture as if he wants to grab the angel tablet back by his bare hand.

 "It's not yours to begin with.
 I wrote it down!
 It's mine!"
-Metatron says, holding the tablet with two hands.
+Metatron argues, holding the tablet with two hands.
 A thrust of silvery light pours out from the surface where the scribe's fingers touch the Words.
 A wave of pure energy rushes out, pushing into the air like a gust of wind.
-Naomi has to hold up an arm before her face to protect herself from the power.
+Naomi has to hold up an arm before her face to shield herself from the power.

-Metatron lets out a satisfying moan when the power washes through him, his eyes half-closed comfortably.
-He cracks the bones on his fingers, making crispy sound.
+Metatron lets out a satisfying moan when the power washes through him, his eyes half-closed like he just took a comfortable tablet-power sunbath.
+He cracks the joints on his fingers, making crispy sound, like mafias before a gangster fight.
 "I miss this so much," he says with a huge bright smile.

-When he opens his eyes, Dean thinks they remain to be the same golden light color as the angel tablet for a split second, before it dims back to the light grey of the human vessel's eyes.
+When he opens his eyes, Dean thinks they remain to be the same silvery light color as the angel tablet for a split second, before it dims back to the light grey of the human vessel's eyes.

-"I have a bad feeling about this," Dean blurts out, leaning further back onto the wall.
-Weirdly blissfully, the confinement spell Crowley cast on them looks almost like a protection spell now, leaving them safely -- as safely as they can be -- at the far end of the room, away from the three super beings in the middle of the room before the throne chair.
+"I have a bad feeling about this," Dean blurts out, leaning farther back onto the wall.
+Weirdly blissfully, the confinement spell Crowley cast on them looks almost like a protection spell now, leaving them safely -- as safely as they can be -- at the far end of the room, away from the three super psychos in the middle of the room before the throne chair.

 "Don't tell me that's a free upgrade for Metatron too," Sam whispers.

 "Then I won't tell you," Cas answers.

-"This is so messed up," Dean lets out a sigh.
+"This is so messed up."
+Dean lets out a sigh.

 Naomi pulls herself up from the floor from where Crowley dropped her, slipping the angel blade into her hands.
-She looks between Crowley and Metatron -- who are currently staring at each other like two angry bulls before a life-death fight begins -- almost looking like conflicted.
+She looks between Crowley and Metatron -- who are currently staring at each other like two angry bulls before a life-death fight -- almost looking like conflicted.

-"Yeah I feel you, it's really hard to decide who do you want to kill first, isn't it?"
+"Yeah I feel you, it's really hard to decide who you want to kill first, isn't it?"
 Dean murmurs under his breath.

 "Can you stop sending trash commentary to this public channel, Dean?"
 Sam whispers begrudgingly.
-"We could be heard or killed by them any second!"
+"We could be heard or killed by them at any second!"

 "Exactly!
 Tell me a second thing I can do then I'll do it!
 Oh wait, we're bound by Crowley's spell and he saved us the free front-row tickets for the world's highest level god-fight!
 What else would you expect me to do?
 Microwave some popcorns?"
 Dean counters.